microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/industrydata-industrydataconnector.md

 ---
 title: "industryDataConnector resource type"
-description: "Represents an abstract type that provides the resources to establish a connection with a data source."
+description: "Represents a base type for connectors that provides the resources to establish a connection with a data source."
 author: "mlafleur"
 ms.localizationpriority: medium
 ms.subservice: "industry-data-etl"